dbaudio-soundscape/db-Soundscape-DAW-Plugins/README.md

 # d&b Soundscape DAW Plug-ins

-By downloading software from this site, you agree to the terms and conditions describen in the End-User License Agreement (provided with EULA.txt).
+By downloading software from this site, you agree to the terms and conditions described in the End-User License Agreement (provided with EULA.txt).
 If you do not agree with such terms and conditions do not download the software.

 ## The d&b Soundscape DAW Plug-in enables a Digital Audio Workstation (DAW) or any other Plug-in host to control En-Scene and En-Space object parameters of any desired sound object on the DS100 platform using the OSC protocol.